Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 Build an audience.
 Be consistent with your content strategy and nurture your audience.
 You’ll definitely win the SEO game – even if you don’t have a ton of authority links.

-Here are a few things you can do to improve the user experience on your site:
+Here are a few things that you can do to improve the user experience on your site:

 - Invest in your design.
 A custom WordPress theme will look more professional than a free theme.